lguzm77/dot-files/README.md

 Personal dotfiles

 - iTerm2 config in .json

-# Configurations to define

 - .zshrc

-- Migrate fonts used from nvim config to here
+# To define

+- macos zsh script to install all dependencies